 Here’s a great Excel yearly planner that we’re delighted to share.
-It’s works for 2020 or any other year you like and highlights Public Holidays in a simple and elegant way.
+It works for 2023 or any other year you like and highlights Public Holidays in a simple and elegant way.

 Year Planner uses simple, fairly common Excel features.
 That means it’s easy to adapt to your own needs.
 We’ll explain how the workbook is put together so you can make changes.